‘You’re Trapped’: Rachel Cruze to Woman Whose In-Laws Control House She Paid Half For

 © 24/7 Wall St.

 On a recent episode of The Ramsey Show, a 55-year-old caller named Patty laid out a financial situation that host Rachel Cruze cut through in two words.
 Patty’s husband, 52, has worked his parents’ family farm for 31 years.
 His parents control his salary, his time, and the house the couple lives in.
 The couple paid for half of that house, yet the in-laws refuse to put any portion of the title in their names.
-After Patty laid out the details, Cruze delivered her verdict: “You’re trapped.”
+After Patty finished laying out the details, Cruze delivered her verdict: “You’re trapped.”

-The verdict: a verbal inheritance is only a wish
+A verbal inheritance is only a wish

-The variable that decides the outcome
+The one variable that decides the outcome

 What Patty (and you) should actually do